Questions and Answers about HPV and the Vaccine

 Am I really at risk of getting HPV?

 HPV is spread through genital contact, most often, but not always, during sex.
 It can also spread through oral sex.
 Most people don’t know they have HPV, so they often don’t realize they are spreading the virus.
-Since HPV is so common, if you are intimate with anyone, the best way to reduce your chance of getting infected is to be vaccinated with the HPV vaccine.
+Since HPV is so common, the best way to reduce your chance of getting infected is to be vaccinated with the HPV vaccine, preferably before becoming intimate with anyone as the vaccine does not protect against types of HPV to which someone was previously exposed.

 How common is HPV?

-HPV is one of the most common sexually transmitted diseases among both men and women in the United States.
-Currently, about 42.5 million Americans are infected with HPV, and every year, about 13 million new infections occur.
+HPV is one of the most common sexually transmitted diseases among both men and women in the US.
+It’s estimated that about 42.5 million Americans are infected with HPV, and every year, about 13 million new infections occur.

 How do I know if my partner or I have been exposed to HPV?